It’s June, which means that school is over for the summer! If it’s not yet, it will be very soon.

 2. Summer Savings

 Your college search will only continue to ramp up as senior year begins, so any legwork you do now will give you an added advantage.
-Look at the summer as an opportunity to schedule college visits, attend college fairs and research schools online.
+Look at the summer as an opportunity to schedule in-person college visits and research schools online.

 A student resume, or brag sheet